 - a.
 Set out how we will educate our students to develop the personal skills and discipline which build up an equitable, safe and happy community and serve them in future life. - b.
 Provide protection to staff and students from harmful conduct by students of the school when off the school site. - c.
 Provide reassurance to the public about our school's care for and control over pupils, both inside and outside school, thus protecting the reputation of the school. - d.
 Act as a document of last resort.
 It codifies our expectations and may be used as a point of reference when opinions differ. - e.
 Fulfil the trustee's duty of care to pupils and employees and will be enforced in accordance with trustee's responsibilities in equality legislation. - f.
-Reinforce the law relating to pupil behaviour which is found in Part 7 of the Education and Inspections Act 2006 and related secondary legislation.
-These are listed at the end of the DFE's 2016 document Behaviour and Discipline in Schools.
+The law relating to pupil behaviour is outlined in the Behaviour in Schools Advice (July 2022).